-It is called Resistance & Renewal because we believe that following Christ involves resisting many values which are commonly accepted in the world today.
-But it also means being renewed by God’s transforming love.
+Welcome – this website is about how the Christian faith relates to transformation and social justice.
+It is called Resistance & Renewal because we believe that following Christ involves both resisting many of the values commonly accepted in the world today. but being renewed by God’s transforming love.

-It means resistance because we are called to stand against the injustice, selfishness, consumerism, hatred and apathy we see around us.
+Resistance means standing against the injustice, selfishness, consumerism, hatred and apathy we see around us.
 In doing so, we stand in a tradition of Christians who have taken risks to bear witness to what they believe in the face of opposition.
 Our course will not always be popular, or even understood.
 The cross of Christ is a continual reminder of the reality of discipleship.
-Jesus calls his followers to be people of resistance and not simply cave in to the values of the world around us.

 The explosion of joy that came from that empty tomb 2000 years ago transformed a ragamuffin bunch of no-hopers into a community with a message which turned the world upside-down.
 That message continues to transform people today.
 In a small way, we want the articles and posts on R&R to be illustrations of a continuing tradition of radical, compassionate Christian activism.